 11. Remove the intake and exhaust manifolds as described in Chapter 4.

-12. Remove the pusher cam gear, valve lifters and camshaft as described in Part B of this Chapter.
+12. Remove the camshaft gear, valve lifters and camshaft as described in part B of this Chapter.

 Diesel engines